-At the community level, focusing on plot average proportions (Fig. 3), the alliances with the most archaeophytes were Caucalidion lappulae, Spergulo arvensis-Erodion cicutariae, and Sisymbrion officinalis, in which only about half of the plot-level proportion was made up of native species.
-The alliances with the highest plot-level proportion of neophytes were Bidention tripartitae, Paspalo-Agrostion semiverticillati, and Senecionion fluviatilis.
-Some alliances had high proportions of native species, e.g. Epilobion angustifolii, Convolvulo arvensis-Agropyrion repentis, and Linario polygalifoliae-Vulpion alopecuri.
+At the community level, focusing on plot average proportions (Fig. 3), the alliances with the most archaeophytes were Sisymbrion officinalis, Silybo mariani-Urticion piluliferae and Spergulo arvensis-Erodion cicutariae, in which only about half of the plot-level proportion was made up of native species.
+The alliances with the highest plot-level proportion of neophytes were Bidention tripartitae, Paspalo-Agrostion semiverticillati and Spergulo arvensis-Erodion cicutariae.
+Some alliances had high proportions of native species, e.g. Epilobion angustifolii, Linario polygalifoliae-Vulpion alopecuri and Arction lappae.

 Community-level traits

-The most frequent life form in the species pool (n = 1,162 species) were hemicryptophytes (44%), followed by therophytes (42%), geophytes (9%), chamaephytes (6%), phanerophytes (6%), bryophytes (1%), and hydrophytes (1%).
-The proportion of therophytes across classes and alliances (Fig. 4) agreed with the traditional description of the syntaxa: therophytes dominated the annual communities of trampled-soil vegetation (Polygono-Poetea annuae), crops weeds (Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris), and annual ruderals (Chenopodietea, Sisymbrietea, Bidentetea); while perennial life forms (especially hemicryptophytes) dominated walls (Cymbalario-Parietarietea diffusae) and perennial ruderal vegetation (Artemisietea vulgaris, Epilobietea angustifolii).
-Geophytes represented a relatively high proportion of the vegetation in three alliances: Allion triquetri, Convolvulo arvensis-Agropyrion repentis, and Senecionion fluviatilis.
+The most frequent life form in the species pool (n = 1,149 species) were hemicryptophytes (44%), followed by therophytes (41%), geophytes (8%), chamaephytes (6%), phanerophytes (5%), bryophytes (1%) and hydrophytes (1%).
+The proportion of therophytes across classes and alliances (Fig. 4) agreed with the traditional description of the syntaxa: therophytes dominated the annual communities of trampled-soil vegetation (Polygono-Poetea annuae), crops weeds (Papaveretea rhoeadis, Digitario sanguinalis-Eragrostietea minoris) and annual ruderals (Chenopodietea, Sisymbrietea, Bidentetea); while perennial life forms (especially hemicryptophytes) dominated walls (Cymbalario-Parietarietea diffusae) and perennial ruderal vegetation (Artemisietea vulgaris, Epilobietea angustifolii).
+Geophytes represented a relatively high proportion of the vegetation in two alliances: Allion triquetri and Senecionion fluviatilis.

-Community-weighted means for plant height (Fig. 5A) also agreed with the expected description of the syntaxa: the shortest communities were the dwarf-herb vegetation of trampled sites (Polygono-Poetea annuae, average height = 45.2 cm) and crop weeds (Papaveretea rhoeadis, 55.4 cm), while the tallest were the perennial ruderal vegetation of dry (Artemisietea vulgaris, 129 cm) and mesic (Epilobietea angustifolii, 136 cm) sites.
+Community-weighted means for plant height (Fig. 5A) also agreed with the expected description of the syntaxa: the shortest communities were the dwarf-herb vegetation of trampled sites (Polygono-Poetea annuae, average height = 45.2 cm) and crop weeds (Papaveretea rhoeadis, 55.6 cm), while the tallest were the perennial ruderal vegetation of dry (Artemisietea vulgaris, 131 cm) and mesic (Epilobietea angustifolii, 138 cm) sites.
 The median month of flowering (Fig. 5B) corresponded to May (Sisymbrietea, Chenopodietea, Papaveretea rhoeadis), June (Cymbalario-Parietarietea diffusae, Polygono-Poetea annuae, Epilobietea angustifolii, Artemisietea vulgaris) or July (Digitario sanguinalis-Eragrostietea minoris, Bidentetea).
-The length of the flowering season (Fig. 5C) was generally high, from 5 months (Artemisietea vulgaris, Epilobietea angustifolii) to 6 (Chenopodietea, Sisymbrietea), 7 (Bidentetea, Digitario sanguinalis-Eragrostietea minoris, Papaveretea rhoeadis), 8 (Polygono-Poetea annuae), or 9 (Cymbalario-Parietarietea diffusae).
+The length of the flowering season (Fig. 5C) was generally high, from 5 months (Artemisietea vulgaris, Epilobietea angustifolii) to 6 (Chenopodietea, Sisymbrietea), 7 (Bidentetea, Digitario sanguinalis-Eragrostietea minoris, Papaveretea rhoeadis), 8 (Polygono-Poetea annuae) or 9 (Cymbalario-Parietarietea diffusae).

 Community-level ecological preferences

 To visualize the major patterns of variation in the ecological and disturbance preferences of the different anthropogenic communities (Fig. 6) we performed a PCA ordination of plot-level means (Fig. 7).
-The first two PCA axes explained 59% of the variability.
-The major contributors to axis 1 (36% variance explained) were light, nutrient, and moisture requirements; it separated communities of open, dry and comparatively nutrient-poorer sites (classes Papaveretea rhoeadis, Polygono-Poetea annuae, Sisymbrietea, Artemisietea vulgaris, Chenopodietea, and Digitario sanguinalis-Eragrostietea minoris) from communities of shady, moist and nutrient-richer sites (classes Cymbalario-Parietarietea diffusae, Bidentetea, and Epilobietea angustifolii).
-The major contributors to axis 2 (23% variance explained) were disturbance severity and frequency; this axis separated communities preferring less severe and less frequent disturbances (classes Cymbalario-Parietarietea diffusae, Epilobietea angustifolii, Chenopodietea, Artemisietea vulgaris and Bidentetea) from communities adapted to more severe and more frequent disturbances (classes Papaveretea rhoeadis, Polygono-Poetea annuae, Sisymbrietea and Digitario sanguinalis-Eragrostietea minoris).
+The first two PCA axes explained 59% of the variance.
+The major contributors to axis 1 (36% variance explained) were light, nutrient and moisture requirements; it separated communities of open, dry and comparatively nutrient-poorer sites (classes Papaveretea rhoeadis, Polygono-Poetea annuae, Sisymbrietea, Artemisietea vulgaris, Chenopodietea and Digitario sanguinalis-Eragrostietea minoris) from communities of shady, moist and nutrient-richer sites (classes Bidentetea and Epilobietea angustifolii).
+The major contributors to axis 2 (23% variance explained) were disturbance severity and frequency; this axis separated communities preferring less severe and less frequent disturbances (classes Cymbalario-Parietarietea diffusae, Epilobietea angustifolii) from communities adapted to more severe and more frequent disturbances (classes Papaveretea rhoeadis, Polygono-Poetea annuae, Sisymbrietea and Digitario sanguinalis-Eragrostietea minoris).

 Discussion